Walter B. Kielholz

 Group Chief Executive Officer

-The Swiss Re Foundation in 2014 – Heading for resilience
+The Swiss Re Foundation in 2016 – Shared skills, resilient futures

-This separate report describes in detail how the Swiss Re Foundation helps communities to build resilience to risk.
+This separate report describes how the Swiss Re Foundation helps communities to build resilience to risk.